 One of the key functions of the Teaching Council is to investigate complaints relating to the fitness to teach of registered teachers.
-Part 5 of the Teaching Council Acts, 2001-2015 allows the Council to receive complaints about registered teachers and to conduct investigations and hold inquiries, where deemed appropriate.
+Part 5 of the Teaching Council Act, 2001 (as amended) allows the Council to receive complaints about registered teachers and to conduct investigations and hold inquiries, where deemed appropriate.